Home > Miscellaneous > The best H.264 / x264 settings for Handbrake

 Deblocking: 0 0

 There’s no “best” setting for this, so the default is probably fine for most.
-The first number is “strength”, the second is “threshhold”.
+The first number is “strength”, the second is “threshold”.
 Think of it this way – the first is how much to blur, and the second is more like “when” to blur.
 Negative numbers will blur less and give a sharper image.
-Postive numbers will give more blur.
+Positive numbers will give more blur.
 If you’ve chosen an insanely low bitrate/filesize, or if the image looks too sharp or quite blocky, you may want to increase the numbers slightly to add some blur to help cover up any artifacting/blocking.
 If you’ve gone with a healthy bitrate and your encode is more blurry than the source, you can try going into the minuses.
 It’s generally accepted that going beyond +/- 3 won’t be terribly good.
 Really, I’d leave it at 0/0 unless you’re unhappy with the result.

 Trellis: 2